Bi-Hamiltonian in Semiflexible Polymer as Strongly Coupled System: Theoretical modeling

 $x_j = \left( \bf{Q}_j, \bf{P}_j \right)$ is the set of the state variables separately either $j=\theta$ or $\ell$. $\theta$ represents the angle and $\ell$ represents the bond length. $\bf{Q}_j$ and $\bf{P}_j$ are the coordinate and momentum variable sets for the system defined along $j$, respectively.
 When $h_{s}$ is the Hamiltonian for the target system, then the rest of the dynamics of the total system includes the thermal environment $\mathcal{E}$, which is completely independent of $x_j$. $h_{SE}$ is the interaction term between the target system and the environment.
 Therefore, $H_{\mathcal{E}}$ defined with its canonical variable set, $y_j =\left( \bf{Q}-\bf{Q}_{j},\bf{P}- \bf{P}_{j} \right)$ when $\bf{Q}$ and $\bf{P}$ indicate the total set of state variables. $PV_{\mathcal{E}}$ in Eq.(\ref{eqn:ensemble}) is the amount of energy given by the control factor from the outside of the system.

-The Hamiltonian that is affected by both $x_{\ell}$ and $x_{\theta}$ constructs the bi-Hamiltonian structure as noted by $h_{SE}$ in Eq.(\ref{eqn:ensemble}).
 The interaction energy between the target system and the environment in $h_{SE}$ can be regarded as a strongly coupled system because it is derived from the limited number of particles in the adiabatic condition.
-When the target system has its variable defined with $x_\theta$, the environment becomes $x_\ell$.
+When the target system has its variable defined as $x_\theta$, the environment's variable is $x_\ell$.
 The interaction between $x_\theta$ and $x_\ell$ as described using the correlated Cartesian coordinate system in Eq.(\ref{eq:eq4}) and Eq.(\ref{eq:eq5}) forms $h_{SE}$ as a strongly coupled bi-Hamiltonian.
+The Hamiltonian that is affected by both $x_{\ell}$ and $x_{\theta}$ constructs the bi-Hamiltonian structure as noted by $h_{SE}$ in Eq.(\ref{eqn:ensemble}).

-Following the Stochastic Thermodynamics frameworks suggested by Jarzynski\cite{Jarzynski2017}, $\phi(x_j)$ is the perturbation from the interconnection with the thermal environment, which is written as $\Delta H$ in Eq.(\ref{eq:eq_perturb1})$\sim$Eq.(\ref{eq:eq_perturb2}).
-The detail of the derivation is included in the Appendix B for the integrity of the derivation.
+Following the stochastic thermodynamics frameworks suggested by Jarzynski\cite{Jarzynski2017}, $\phi(x_j)$ is the perturbation from the interconnection with the thermal environment, which is written as $\Delta H$ in Eq.(\ref{eq:eq_perturb1})$\sim$Eq.(\ref{eq:eq_perturb2}).
+The details of the derivation are included in Appendix B for the integrity of the derivation.